A 22 YEAR WASHINGTON DC ANNUAL SUMMER TRADITION

 The film festival’s proceeds have gone towards the NIH Children’s Charities for its entire existence.
 The charities include: The Children’s Inn is a private residence for pediatric patients at NIH and their families.
 Special Love provides cancer families a network of support, which includes retreats and outings known as Camp Fantastic.
 Friends of the Clinical Center provides emergency financial assistance to help patients and their families.

 Comcast is the largest mass media and communications company in the world.
 They provide cable, Internet and telephone services to households and businesses alike.
 Comcast gives back to communities they serve by empowering, strengthening, and connecting neighborhoods.
-In result, this organization has proudly sponsored the festival for eighteen years, and the success has been a direct result of their continued support.
+In result, this organization has proudly sponsored the festival for twenty-two years, and the success has been a direct result of their continued support.
 Thank you, Comcast!